letempest/algoexpert-in-action/README.md

-## My solution for AlgoExpert coding challenge set
+## My solutions to AlgoExpert coding challenge set

 ### Solve in typescript and golang

-#### Progress: 26/160 | Target: 100/160
+#### Progress: 27/160 | Target: 100/160

 _(mostly the common questions for normal people, I'll leave the wacky mind-twisting ones to Einstein)_

-1~3 question(s) per day, my head hurts, I'm feeling dizzy, but hey, let's f\*\*king go!
+1~3 question(s) per day, my head hurts, I'm feeling dizzy, but I'm still alive (and actually getting better).
-Decided not to write golang solution yet, instead revisiting the same question a few weeks after finishing in typescript could serve a second chance for me to remember the whole thing.
+Decided not to transcribe into golang yet, instead revisiting the same question a few weeks after finishing in typescript could serve a second chance for me to remember the whole thing.